Consensys/security-workshop-for-devs/README.md

 If you run into any insurmountable problems ask the instructors for help.
 Some of our core devs will also be on standby on [Discord](https://discord.gg/E3YrVtG) during the workshop.

+**Note that this is all super-experimental stuff!
+The [Mythril Platform](https://mythril.ai) beta isn't even starting before December.
+Monitor the #announcements channel on [Discord](https://discord.gg/kktn8Wt) for updates.**

 #### Truffle 5 Prototype

 [Truffle Suite](https://truffleframework.com) is a popular development framework for Ethereum.
 For this workshop, we'll install a special preview with Mythril Platform integration.
 Run the following command to install it: